mahakazmi-data/mk-sql-portfolio/README.md

 ## Project Index
 - 1. Global Marketing Campaign Analysis
-- 2. Comming Soon
+- 2. Coming Soon
-- 3. Comming Soon
+- 3. Coming Soon

 ## Skills
 - SQL (Joins, Aggregations)
 - Data Analysis
 - Marketing Analytics

+## Tools Used
+- SQLite / DB Browser
+- SQL
+- GitHub
+- Kaggle Dataset

 ## 📈 Global Marketing Campaign Analysis

 Situation: Soothe, a hand lotion company, has data on its marketing stats.
-They want to determine the most valuable use of their Ad Budget based on previous performance on various platforms and campaigns.
+They want to determine how to allocate their advertising budget most effectively based on historical campaign performance.
 They want answers to the following to determine this:

 - 1. Which campaign has the highest ROI?
 - 2. Which platform performs best?
 - 3. Which campaign should we invest more in?

 ---

 ## Q1: Which campaign has the highest ROI?

--- Objective: Identify which campaign type generates the highest ROI
+-- Objective: Identify which campaign type generates the highest ROI...

 SQL Query:
 ```sql